oda-hub/mmoda-manifesto/README.md

 ### Fit-for-purpose and community-driven

 We focus on features motivated directly by involved projects.
 Original development was supported by [mutualization efforts of UNIGE](https://www.astro.unige.ch/cdci/) but since then ODA evolved into a collective multi-instutute multi-project effort.

+ * AstroORDAS project (SwissUniversities ORD Track B project) currently supports much of MMODA activities.
  * [INTEGRAL telescope project](https://www.isdc.unige.ch) and SNF-funded multi-messenger transient project are key contributors at this time, and develop features relevant for their specific goals: [multi-instrument cross-calibration](https://indico.ict.inaf.it/event/1001/contributions/10148/attachments/5053/10366/OSA11%20-%20ISGRI.pdf), [multi-messenger transient discoveries](http://linked-open-data.space/), and quick-look analysis of fresh INTEGRAL data.
- * [University of Paris and FACE](https://si-apc.pages.in2p3.fr/face-website/service/mmo/) are becoming an important contributor.
+ * [University of Paris and FACE](https://si-apc.pages.in2p3.fr/face-website/service/mmo/) is an important contributor to MMODA.
- * [SmartSky project with SDSC](https://odahub.io/) is developing contribution of [SDSS](https://renkulab.io/gitlab/vladimir.savchenko/oda-sdss).
+ * [SmartSky project with SDSC](https://odahub.io/) allowed to create development environment allowing expert astronomers to create tools [SDSS](https://renkulab.io/gitlab/vladimir.savchenko/oda-sdss).
+ * [EuroScienceGateway](https://galaxyproject.org/projects/esg/), although does not support directly support MMODA, enables important synergies on workflow and tool development, cataloging, testing, and publishing.

 ## Open Data = Interoperability Frameworks + Open Policies

 **Open data** does not just mean the data which can be freely downloaded.
-The data needs to be comprehensively described, in order to make re-use posssble.
+The data needs to be comprehensively described, in order to make **re-use** posssble.
 This can be achived with **interoperability frameworks**.

 On the hand, interoperability alone does not guaratnee free and attribution-respecing reuse towards goals of the scientific commons.
 Sharing should be governed with **open policies*.